Public records in Washington D.C. are readily accessible once you know what information is available and where to look.

 Anyone who needs help retrieving their criminal history records or has other questions can dial 202-727-4245.

-Washington D.C. – How to Check for Warrants for Free
+How to Check for Warrants for Free (Washington D.C.)

 Whether it’s an arrest warrant or bench warrant, locals need to know where to find one, particularly if it’s concerning themselves.
-The District of Columbia Courts (DC Courts) offers an active warrant list containing first and last names, middle names, and case numbers.
+The District of Columbia Courts (DC Courts) offer an active warrant list containing first and last names, middle names, and case numbers.
 Above the list is a search bar that allows site visitors to filter results by name, case number, and year.

 The Warrant Information System (WIN) operated by the US Marshals Service (USMS) has a computer that gives others access to federal warrants.
 Its headquarters is located in Arlington, Virginia, so it’ll take three to four hours for a D.C. resident to get there.

-How to Search the Sex Offender Registry in Washington, District Columbia
+How To Search the Sex Offender Registry in Washington, District Columbia

 The Sex Offender Registry provided by the MPDC features only Class A and Class B offenders.
 Class A offenders are those guilty of murder, first- or second-degree child sexual abuse of minors younger than 12, and other related crimes.